sjaehn/BWidgets/BWidgets/README.md

 `VMeter` is a `Valueable` Widget and displays a value as a vertical meter without user interaction.
-The value is kept within a defined range and displayed in blocks defined by the parameter @a step .
+The value is kept within a defined range and displayed in blocks defined by the parameter *step*.
 Its appearance is defined by the parameters BgColors (static elements), FgColors (value, low range), and HiColors (value, high range).